top of page

 www.simontrewin.co.uk

-Alternatively, for all publicity, media enquiries and interview requests specific to a country, you can also email a publicist in the relevant country below:
+For all enquiries relating to PUBLICITY, MEDIA ENQUIRIES and INTERVIEW REQUESTS, please email a publicist in the relevant country below:

 For publicity in the UK and Ireland: